tobbe620/CAMA/README.md

 <summary> should be a short summary of what changes were done.
 Don't capitalize the first letter.
 No dot (.) at the end
 <link> The last sentance should link the commit to the workitem it corresponds with in azure DevOps.
    Regular link to work item: include AB#{Id}
    Done with work item: include [fix, fixes, fixed] AB#{Id}.
-This should preferably be included in pull requests when a should be merged.
+This should preferably be included in pull requests when a should be merged.\
-   \n